clewisdavis/The-Joy-of-React/course-notes.md

 shout('here we go');
 ```

-- With React, compoennta re the main mechanisme of reuse.
+- With React, components re the main mechanisms of reuse.
-- Instead of partials for HTML, classes for CSS and function for JS, we create a compoent that bundles up all 3, and allows us to creat ea library of high-level UI elements.
+- Instead of partials for HTML, classes for CSS and function for JS, we create a component that bundles up all 3, and allows us to create ea library of high-level UI elements.

 - ℹ️ MOdern React also features `hooks`, which offers a way to reuse React logic.
 In future lessons.

 ### Thinking in Components

-- Go through the exercices and start thinking in terms of compoennts.
+- Go through the exercises and start thinking in terms of components.
 - Annotate the screenshots, how would you organize them and break them down as components?
 - Where would you re-use?
 How would you break them down.
 - What can variants of the same component?
 One component with different instances?
-- Is the difference enough to create a seperate component?
+- Is the difference enough to create a separate component?
 Button, vs Button Icons for example.
 - Think in terms of broad strokes, and the page routes / navigation.
 - Then start to break down the components within each route.

 ### Basic Syntax

-- In React, components can be defined as JS funcitons.
+- In React, components can be defined as JS functions.
 - Typically, React components return one or more React elements.
 - For example;